-If you don’t want to mark each item you can color code your items with a little stickers and create a chart, example: all items will blue stickers are .50, items with red stickers $1 and so on.
-Make it easy for yourself to total items – price things evenly: .25, .50 and $1.
+Price your items: Mark each item, or color code your items with little stickers and create a chart.
+Example: all items with blue stickers are 50¢, items with red stickers $1, and so on.
+Make it easy for yourself to total items – price things evenly: 25¢, 50¢ and $1.

-Wearing a fanny pack or carpenter’s apron is recommended so you’ll always have your money with you.
+Managing money from sales: It is recommended to wear a fanny pack or carpenter’s apron so you’ll always have your money with you.

-Arrange books, CDs, DVD’s and videotapes in a box so the customers can easily read the titles.
+- Arrange books, CDs, DVD’s and videotapes in a box so customers can easily read the titles.

-Mark the measurements for things like curtains and drapes, sheet sizes (twin, double, etc.).
-You can do this on masking tape.
+- Mark the measurements for things like curtains and drapes, sheet sizes (twin, double, etc.) You can do this with masking tape.

-You may want to sort the small toys and put them in sealed clear plastic baggies according to type of toy.
-Then STAPLE the bags closed so customers can’t open them and a set price for the entire bag.
+- Sort small toys and put them in clear plastic baggies according to type of toy.
+Seal and staple the bags closed so customers can’t open them, and set a price for the entire bag.

 - For electrical items, have an extension cord handy so people can test them.
 No one is going to take your word that your television “works great”.
 They’re going to want to see it in operation.